Social Contract

 A social contract is how we agree to act when we play.
 Many of these things you may think should be unspoken rules.
 That’s a good thing.
 This is just so we have it all down as clearly as possible.

-Dungeons and Dragons 2024 - Popularized in Stanger Things D&D is a fantasy tabletop role playing game, aka a collaborative storytelling game where a group of people sit down and tell s story together with the added random element of dice.
+Dungeons and Dragons 2024 - Popularized in Stranger Things D&D is a fantasy tabletop role playing game, aka a collaborative storytelling game where a group of people sit down and tell a story together with the added random element of dice.
+Find the core rules for free HERE

 What game is the group playing?